trbsi/mimic-hybrid/README.md

 ## Documentation
 https://bit.ly/ion2fullapp-elite-version-documentation

+#Prepare your app
+- download from git
+- run: 'npm install'
+- run: 'ionic cordova prepare' to prepare all platforms and plugins

 # Workflow
 ##To run your app in the browser (great for initial development):
 - Install all the npm dependencies